What is Psoriasis?

 - Severe psoriasis: If the skin build-up covers more than 10% of your body, it is considered Severe Psoriasis.
 People who have severe psoriasis are more prone to develop psoriatic arthritis as well.

-With Cure.fit’s Consulting Service, you can opt for a video consultation from the comfort of your home.
+With Cure.fit’s Consulting Service, you can opt for online doctor consultation from the comfort of your home.
 You get to talk to the best doctor for psoriasis and decide how to go ahead with your Treatment.
-It is essential to consult with the best dermatologist for psoriasis if you want to Prevent it from flaring up too often and playing havoc with your regular life.
+It is essential to consult with the best dermatologist for psoriasis if you want to prevent it from flaring up too often and playing havoc with your regular life.

 How Can Psoriasis be Treated and controlled?